KilledByAPixel/LittleJS/README.md

 To rebuild the engine you must first run ```npm install``` to setup the necessary npm dependencies.
 Then call ```npm run build``` to build the engine.

-The starter project example also includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/starter/build.bat) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.
+The starter project example also includes a node js file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/starter/build.js) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.

 ## LittleJS Setup